 Lab consists of activities classified as leadership and management experiences.
 They involve the planning and controlling of military activities of the cadet corps, and the preparation and presentation of briefings and other oral and written communications.
 LLABs also include interviews, guidance, and information which will increase the understanding, motivation, and performance of other cadets.
 LLAB is 1 hrs credit.

-2211 The Evolution of US Air and Space Power II (1)
+2211 Team and Leadership Fundamentals II (1)